DerwenAI/cdl-2025-masterclass/README.md

 Let's build on what we covered in **Part 1** and **Part 2** to develop more sophisticated graph-based analysis for fraud tradecraft.
 Recall from the general-case data model used for anti-fraud that the _event_ data is difficult to obtain, and we did not use it in **Part 1**.

 So now we will introduce event data from whistleblower leaks, to analyze a real-world case.
-Then let's examine how to leverage _leaked data_ for simulations which generate _synthetic data_.
+Then let's examine how to use _leaked data_ to build simulations which generate _synthetic data_.
 This allows for better evaluation of anti-fraud approaches, both in terms of scale and diversity of patterns.